cfengine/documentation/reference/special-variables/sys.markdown

 Displays a system list of configured interfaces currently active in use by the system.
-This list is detected at runtime and it passed in the variables report to a Mission Portal in commercial editions of CFEngine.
+This list is detected at runtime and it passed in the variables report to the CFEngine Enterprise Database.

 To use this list in a policy, you will need a local copy since only local variables can be iterated.